top of page

 I am out the other side now and trying to rebuild my life.
 It is difficult trusting others but I have joined groups and made connections with people who I hope will become friends.
 I can now see my family on my terms whenever I want to.

-At the time, I didn’t really think much of it.
-My husband was the main breadwinner, and it just seemed normal that he gave me a small allowance each month to cover the food and household expenses.
+At the time, my husband was the main breadwinner, and it just seemed normal that he gave me a small allowance each month to cover the food and household expenses.
 He explained that it was better for me to stay at home with the children, and I never questioned it.
 I just assumed this was how things worked when you had someone else bringing in the money.

 But over time, I began to feel frustrated.
 The allowance he gave me was barely enough to cover everything, and I’d find myself struggling to make ends meet.
 There was always a sense of tension when I went out to buy groceries because he would check my receipts afterward to make sure I had only bought the items he had approved.
 If I’d bought anything extra, it would be noticed, and I’d feel uneasy about it.